Reusing Previous Computations

 It’s therefore safe to call layout multiple times on the same object—which is exactly what we’re now doing.
 More generally, since it doesn’t matter how many times an idempotent function is called, we can skip redundant calls!
 That makes idempotency the foundation for the rest of this chapter, which is all about skipping redundant work.

-HTTP also features a notion of idempotence, but that notion is subtly different from the one we’re discussing here because HTTP involves both a client and a server.
+HTTP also features a notion of idempotency, but that notion is subtly different from the one we’re discussing here because HTTP involves both a client and a server.
 In HTTP, idempotence only covers the effects of a request on the server state, not the response.
 So, for example, requesting the same page twice with GET might result in different responses (if the page has changed) but the request is still idempotent because it didn’t make any change to the server.
 And HTTP idempotence also only covers client-visible state, so for example it’s possible that the first GET request goes to cache while the second doesn’t, or it’s possible that each one adds a separate log entry.

 Dependencies